Jimmy145123/Jimmy145123.github.io/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

-Club member of 'CREAT+IT' and team member of 'DIVU'.
+Club member of `CREAT+IT' and team member of `DIVU'.
 Studied how to use OpenAI API, and created app that using ChatGPT.

 ### Club Activity